Look Up Free Cuyahoga County Public Records on Anyone

 Some city police departments and their contact information in Cuyahoga County include:

-Our resource on obtaining free public information on anyone in Ohio can offer assistance to searchers in surrounding counties who are looking for jail or arrest records, as well as other public records like marriage, divorce, court cases, criminal histories, arrests, background checks, and more.
+Searchers who are seeking jail or arrest records, as well as other public records such as marriage, divorce, court cases, criminal histories, arrests, background checks, and more, from surrounding counties, can check out the resource on accessing free public records in Ohio.

-How To Access Marriage & Divorce Information Through the Cuyahoga County Court
+How To Find Marriage & Divorce Information Through the Cuyahoga County Court

 Vital records in Ohio, including marriage and divorce records, are deemed to be Cuyahoga County public records—for marriage and divorce records, citizens will need to contact the clerk of the probate court where the vital event was recorded.2

-Contact or Visit the Cuyahoga County Probate Court – Marriage License Department
+Contact or Visit the Cuyahoga County Probate Court’s Marriage License Department

 Certified copies of marriage records and certificates are obtained by contacting the Cuyahoga County Probate Court – Marriage License Department in Cleveland, OH.3 Interested parties will need to know:

-• The full names (last and first) of both applicants and the maiden name in a prior marriage
+• Parties’ Full Name (last and first of both applicants and the maiden name in a prior marriage)

 The request for Cuyahoga County marriage records is done via mail, and the process is outlined below:

-1. Download and print a copy of the marriage license form.
+1. Download and print a copy of the Request for Certified Copy of Marriage Certificate Form.

 2. Indicate the number of certified copies needed.
 Each copy costs $2.00.